 - Indian Runner duck eggs typically weigh between 2.8 and 3 ounces.

 - A hen of this breed will usually lay with both good quality and quantity for 4 to 5 years before the quantity starts to decrease with age.
+These prolific layers are consistent!

 - Unlike Pekin ducks, the Indian Runners do favor mating in the water, or when it is raining.
 Duck mating can be quite rough on the hens, especially when the mating occurs in the water where accidental drowning can occur.